Home / Career Guides / Appraiser

 How much do appraisers make?

 Compensation for appraisers varies by experience, industry, education, location, and organization size.
-Factors unique to this job, such as specialization areas (like real estate or fine art), certification level, and the complexity of the tasks performed can also significantly impact their salary.
+Their specialty (like real estate or fine art), certification level, and the complexity of the job can also significantly impact their salary.

 Highest paying industries